What Is Alopecia? Everything You Need to Know

 Patches form together to grow into large bald spots

-Hair growing but falling out almost right away.
+Hair is growing but falling out almost right away.

 Heightened hair loss, but only during cold weather

 There are a few other signs of alopecia not related to hair follicles, however, such as fingernails and toenails becoming more brittle, cracked, and red.
-The bald patches themselves can occasionally come with a tingling or itching feeling as well.
+The bald patches themselves can occasionally cause tingling or itching.

 Causes of Alopecia